OpenMPDK/dss-ecosystem/dss_datamover/README.md

 ### Target Compaction

-  The DSS target compaction can be initiated after actual upload is done.
-Use the "--compaction yes" switch along with regular upload command, else the value specified in the config file will be used for the compaction option.
+  The DSS target compaction is by default initiated.
+The compaction can be toggled off by overriding using `"--compaction no"` CLI arg along with regular upload command, or by specifying the compaction field in the config file with the desired compaction option `"compaction": "no"`

   ```json
   sh -c ' source  /usr/local/bin/setenv-for-gcc510.sh && python3 master_application.py PUT --compaction yes'